Genesis concert in Berlin: I cried again when I saw Phil Collins – this time with happiness

 Proto-hard rock with a cynical wit

 In Berlin, they finally brought their essence back onto the streets – in the entire repertoire.
-Rarely has one heard the slightly worn-out “Turn it on again” so powerfully, never (in my experience) have the excerpts from “The Cinema Show” or “Firth of Fifth” been so steely, brutal and yet playful, the abuse operas “Mama” and “No Son of Mine” so overwhelming.
+Rarely has one heard the slightly worn-out “Turn it on once more” so powerfully, never (in my experience) have the excerpts from “The Cinema Show” or “Firth of Fifth” been so steely, brutal and yet playful, the abuse operas “Mama” and “No Son of Mine” so overwhelming.

 Nic Collins, the bandleader’s son, who is no longer able to hold, let alone use, a drumstick, drove the collective of gifted individuals relentlessly forward.
 Well, the kid’s only 20.
 But he melds his father’s distinctive style with a heaviness that rivals dark progressive rock demons like “Tool.”